 Jon considers himself blessed to have a wonderful family.
-He married Sheila Meyer in 1985 and they have three children: Jonathan is 29 and a Resource Prosecutor with the Administrative Office of the Courts in Raleigh; Monica is 28 and working in the environmental field; and Abby is 24 and currently in the second year of a two-year teaching fellowship.
+He married Sheila Meyer in 1985 and they have three children: Jonathan is 29 and a Resource Prosecutor with the Administrative Office of the Courts in Raleigh; Monica is 28 and working in the environmental field; and Abby is 24 and recently received her Master's Degree in Teaching.
 Jon and Sheila share the house now with Henry, their 9-year old chocolate lab who keeps Jon busy during the morning hours and Sheila busy at night.

 Away from the television station, Jon loves to play golf, exercise, read novels from his favorite authors, work around the house and play guitar.